constraintAutomaton/Traveling-with-a-Map/content/introduction.md

 The conceptual idea of RDF shape is to describe the properties of an entity;
 for instance their class, their cardinality and constraint.
-RDF Shapes have already been used for optimizing the query planning [](cite:cites kashif2021) in the context of a single endpoint query,but as far as our knowledge goes, none of the studies have used them in the context of LTQP in querying in LDSE.
+RDF Shapes have already been used for optimizing the query planning [](cite:cites kashif2021) in the context of a single endpoint query,but as far as our knowledge goes, none of the studies have used them in the context of LTQP of LDSE.